ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-223/index.md

 ## Body {#body}

-The ERC-223 (Ethereum Request for Comments 223), proposed by Dexaran in March 2017, is a token standard that implements an API for tokens within smart contracts and declares API for a contract that is supposed to receive ERC-223 tokens.
-Any contract that does not support ERC-223 Receiver API can not receive ERC-223 tokens which prevents the most common user mistakes.
+ERC-223 is a token standard that implements an API for tokens within smart contracts.
+It also declares an API for contracts that are supposed to receive ERC-223 tokens.
+Contracts that do not support the ERC-223 Receiver API cannot receive ERC-223 tokens, preventing user error.

 If a smart contract implements the following methods and events it can be called an ERC-223 compatible token contract.
 Once deployed, it will be responsible to keep track of the created tokens on Ethereum.